homalg-project/CategoricalTowers/README.md

 A finite concrete category
 ```

-Using the procedure `Algebroid` one can then construct a finite presentation of the $k$-linear closure of the given concrete category.
+Using the procedure `Algebroid` one can then construct a finite presentation of the k-linear closure of the given concrete category.
 The current preliminary implementation only works when the endomorphism monoids of the concrete category are explicitly cyclic:

 ```gap
 gap> Q := HomalgFieldOfRationals( );